 Can you think of a way of cleaning dirty water using the sun?
 How about getting salt out of water using the sun?
-In this activity, you will be making a "solar still" that is able to do just that!
-Let’s get started!
+In this activity, you will be making a "solar still" that's able to do just that!

 What You Need:

 - A smaller jar or glass for collecting the clean water

 - A large piece of transparent plastic—plastic wrap works